SEBS Spotlights is compiled and circulated monthly.

 The collaborative online discussion took place on Thursday, June 18, 2020.

 In this message to the Middle Georgia State University community, Dr. Andrew Manis weighs in on why the American holiday Juneteenth takes on even greater significance in 2020.

 Middle Georgia State University (MGA) is introducing a way for currently working school paraprofessionals to earn their bachelor’s degrees and become certified teachers.

-The Department of Teacher Education and Social Work, for the Public Service program will be sponsoring a Public Service Internship Ceremony at 6:00 pm, Monday, April 30th, 2018 in the Foundation Boardroom in the Student Life Center on the Macon campus.
+The Department of Teacher Education and Social Work, for the Bachelor of Science (B.S.), Public Service/Human Services program will be sponsoring a B.S.
+Public Service/Human Services Internship Completion Ceremony and Luncheon.

 Jeffrey Tarver of MGA’s School of Education & Behavioral Sciences is the founder of a non-profit organization that teaches life skills to participants through sports and activities.